 1. Use the lookalike audience tactic

 Lookalike audiences are a means your ads can reach new audiences who are likely to be interested in your business as they share similar features to your existing customers.
 They use existing custom audiences that you pick for their source audiences.
 To develop a lookalike audience, leverage your source audience’s demographics, behaviors, and interests to look for new people sharing similar qualities.
-Leveraging a lookalike audience allows your ad to be delivered to people identical to your existing customers.
+Using lookalike audience targeting strategy targets your ad to people sharing similar behavior.

 Upon creating your lookalike audience, utilize a percentage range to pick how closely the new audience should match your source audience.
 Choose the size based on your goals.
 A smaller percentage will closely match your source audience, while a larger one will create a bigger, broader audience.
 To get better results based on your goals, pick an audience from your best clients’ segment instead of the one including all your customers.
 To consistently build effective lookalikes, use CRM, conversion, and engagement data.